wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 core-data is meant to simplify access to and manipulation of core WordPress entities.
 It registers its own store and provides a number of selectors which resolve data from the WordPress REST API automatically, along with dispatching action creators to manipulate data.

-core-data makes use of a number of React functionality, and so is best used in a block context.
+core-data makes use of a number of React functionalities, and so is best used in a block context.

 Let's look at how you can use the core-data module in a block to fetch the books from the REST API.